How Communications Agency Adjusts To Remote Working

 Rather than introducing rigid rules to retain control or trying to maintain the same structure and work practices as you had in the brick and mortar office, focus on creating accountability.

-Here are four things you can do to today to instill a strong culture of accountability as you transition to working from home:
+Here are four things a communications agency can do to today to instill a strong culture of accountability as you transition to working from home:

 1) Set crystal clear expectations